 Let’s take a look at the cooler.

-The overall dimension of the assemble cooler is 129x138x160mm (LxWxH).
+The overall dimension of the assembled cooler is 129x138x160mm (LxWxH).
 The dimension of the heat sink only is 127x110x157mm (LxWxH).
-The net weight of the cooler is 1456 gm.
+I found that the net weight of the cooler is 1456 gm.

-Also Read this: DeepCool Castle 240ex Review
+Also read our DeepCool Castle 240ex Review

 The above picture shows the underside of the top covers.
 It can be clearly seen that these are plastic made.
 The build quality is fine so there should not be an issue.